 100% Natural

-Products tagged as 100% natural means that the product has been processed minimally.
+Products tagged as 100% natural mean that they have been processed minimally.
 Several studies show that these products are the same as those labeled ‘natural.’
 The only difference is that they are prepared without as many ingredients as the natural ones.

-100% natural has no traces of additives.
-And, they can also be found naturally in the surroundings.
-Some of them include naturally existing fruits, vegetables, like those that grow on their own.
+100% natural products have no traces of additives.
+They can also be found naturally in the surroundings.
+Some of them include naturally existing fruits and vegetables, like those that grow on their own.

 These products are very cheap, and anyone can produce them.
-You need very few pre-requisites to get into the system.
-Concern for human life and self-dedication is the key to its operation.
+You need very few prerequisites to get into the system.
+Concern for human life and self-dedication are the keys to its operation.

 100% Organic